-Both GeForce RTX 2080 and GTX 1080 are high-end graphics cards and second most powerful graphics cards in their respective series.
+Both GeForce RTX 2080 and GTX 1080 are high-end graphics cards and the second most powerful graphics cards in their respective series.
 GeForce GTX 1080, as we all know is the Nvidia’s flagship graphics card for a long time and it still packs a punch even after the release of new high-end graphics cards in the RTX 20 series.
 GeForce RTX 2080 is a new graphics card and its position comes after the mighty RTX 2080 Ti which is currently the most powerful gaming graphics card ever built.

 These new top of the line RTX 20 series graphics cards come with some new features that are not present in the GTX 10 series cards.
 Also, most of the users are still confused, whether they should go for the newer RTX 2080 or they should be better off with GTX 1080 which is still capable of running most of the latest games at 4K on ultra graphics settings.
-So, to make things clear and concise, here I am going make a complete comparison between RTX 2080 and GTX 1080, so that you can clearly decide that which card will suit you the best.
+So, to make things clear and concise, here I am going make a complete comparison between RTX 2080 and GTX 1080 so that you can clearly decide which card will suit you the best.

 - RTX 2080 vs GTX 1080 Ti Comparison